Football War: Consequences

 El Salvador suffered up to 700 casualties throughout the course of the war, including 107 deaths.
 Three aircraft were also destroyed in Honduran air raids.
 Official records state Honduras suffered 165 casualties, including 99 deaths, but such numbers have been disputed; Nueva Ocotepeque's parish priest reportedly saw 400 dead, while internal CIA documents report up to 1,500.
 Most historians agree that civilians accounted for the majority of the losses.

-Some 300,000 Salvadorans had been displaced; many had been forcibly exiled or had fled from war-torn Honduras, only to enter an El Salvador in which the government was not welcoming.
+Estimates place the number of Salvadorans displaced between 60,000 and 130,000.
+Many of them had been forcibly exiled or had fled from war-torn Honduras, only to enter an El Salvador in which the government was not welcoming.
 Most of these refugees were forced to provide for themselves with very little assistance.
 Over the next few years, more Salvadorans returned to their native land, where they encountered overpopulation and extreme poverty.
 The resulting social unrest was one of the causes of the Salvadoran Civil War, which followed approximately a decade later in which 70,000 to 80,000 died and a further 8,000 more disappeared.

 Trade between Honduras and El Salvador, which had been heavily disrupted pre-war, was outright stopped following it.
 Honduras would go on to leave and thereby further weaken the already ailing Central American Common Market, a regional integration project that had been set up by the United States largely as a means of counteracting the effects of the Cuban Revolution.